helm/helm-www/content/en/docs/chart_template_guide/getting_started.md

 ```

 **TIP:** Template names do not follow a rigid naming pattern.
 However, we
-recommend using the suffix `.yaml` for YAML files and `.tpl` for helpers.
+recommend using the extension `.yaml` for YAML files and `.tpl` for helpers.

 The YAML file above is a bare-bones ConfigMap, having the minimal necessary
 fields.
 In virtue of the fact that this file is in the `mychart/templates/`